msteckyefantis/subzero/README.md

     y: {}
 };

-// * MEGA FREEZE CORNER CASE: be careful about objects within already frozen objects or functions const wontBeFrozen = {};
+/* MEGA FREEZE CORNER CASE:
+	be careful about objects and functions within already frozen objects and functions */ const wontBeFrozen = {};

 C.a = {